-A copy of the application was sent to the County of Wetaskiwin, which is the municipality where the CFO is located.
+A copy of the application was sent to County of Wetaskiwin, which is the municipality where the CFO is located.
+There is no other municipality located within the notification distance.

 3. Notice to other persons or organizations

 Under NRCB policy, the NRCB may also notify persons and organizations the approval officer considers appropriate.
 This includes sending applications to referral agencies which have a potential regulatory interest under their respective legislation.